1. Establish process optimization as part of the corporate culture

 The training is a sensitive step that should be carried out with tact.
 Because now it's about changing and harmonizing well-rehearsed processes.
 Perhaps the process manager has already succeeded in identifying the driving forces of the respective process in the previous steps - ie the employees who are ready for a change and can also transfer their enthusiasm to doubters.
 This opportunity should be used to start training for this person or group.

 Training is a major step in optimization.
 On the one hand, this is the opportunity to standardize the new process for all employees, and on the other hand, experience has shown that there is feedback during the training that can be used further to bring about the final touches.

 The process is optimized, the team is trained and the goals are defined - now we're done, you might think.
-This is a common mistake that many may find in project management and should not happen in process optimization.
+This is a common mistake that many would expect from project management and should not happen in process optimization.
 The process of the new process must be put through its paces.
 There are several reasons for that:

 a) Measurable success can be better communicated than gut feelings.
 There will always be doubters who do not want to implement process optimization or understand meaning.
 Changes often trigger fears.
 Control the success of the optimization, you have valid arguments in hand, to bring even doubters on the boat.

 b) The first step in process optimization is the establishment as part of the corporate culture.
 Analyze their successes regularly, this is the best motivation to tackle further processes.
 In the long term, they help to ensure that process optimization does not have to be learned anymore.